Ethanol: Medical

-Antidote

 Ethanol may be administered as an antidote to ethylene glycol poisoning and methanol poisoning.
-Ethanol serves this process by acting as a competitive inhibitor against methanol and ethylene glycol for alcohol dehydrogenase.
-Though it has more side effects, ethanol is less expensive and more readily available than fomepizole, which is also used as an antidote for methanol and ethylene glycol poisoning.
+It does so by acting as a competitive inhibitor against methanol and ethylene glycol for alcohol dehydrogenase (ADH).
+Though it has more side effects, ethanol is less expensive and more readily available than fomepizole in the role.

-Medicinal solvent

-Ethanol, often in high concentrations, is used to dissolve many water-insoluble medications and related compounds.
+Ethanol is used to dissolve many water-insoluble medications and related compounds.
 Liquid preparations of pain medications, cough and cold medicines, and mouth washes, for example, may contain up to 25% ethanol and may need to be avoided in individuals with adverse reactions to ethanol such as alcohol-induced respiratory reactions.
 Ethanol is present mainly as an antimicrobial preservative in over 700 liquid preparations of medicine including acetaminophen, iron supplements, ranitidine, furosemide, mannitol, phenobarbital, trimethoprim/sulfamethoxazole and over-the-counter cough medicine.